rocky/python-uncompyle6/README.rst

 around a given bytecode offset.

 I using this to deparse fragments of code inside my trepan_ debuggers_.
-For that, I need to record text fragements for all byte-code offsets (of interest).
+For that, I need to record text fragments for all byte-code offsets (of interest).
 This purpose although largely compatible with the original intention is yet a little bit different.
 See this_ for more information.